armenalaray/Spark/README.md

-# Spark Analysis
+# PySpark Analysis

-dataset: Epicurious recipes with rating and nutrition
+Dataset: Epicurious recipes with rating and nutrition

 https://www.kaggle.com/datasets/hugodarwood/epirecipes

 ### Question: what recipes are desserts?

-I used Spark to analyze and clean the data in the dataset,
+I used PySpark to analyze and clean the data in the dataset,

 I classified data into binary and continues variables.